couchbase/kv_engine/docs/BinaryProtocol.md

 **PROTOCOL_BINARY_RESPONSE_ENOMEM (0x82)**

 If the failover log could not be sent to due a failure to allocate memory.

+### 0xf4 Set Ctrl Token

+The `set ctrl token` will be used by ns_server and ns_server alone to set the session cas token in memcached which will be used to recognize the particular instance on ns_server.
+The previous token will be passed in the cas section of the request header for the CAS operation, and the new token will be part of extras.

+Request:

+* MUST have extra
+* MUST NOT have key
+* MUST NOT have value

+The response to this request will include the cas as it were set, and a SUCCESS as status, or a KEY_EEXISTS with the existing token in memcached if the CAS operation were to fail.

+### 0xf5 Get Ctrl Token

+The `get ctrl token` command will be used by ns_server to fetch the current session cas token held in memcached.

+Request:

+* MUST NOT have extra
+* MUST NOT have key
+* MUST NOT have value

+Response:

+* MUST NOT have extra
+* MUST NOT have key
+* MUST NOT have value

+The response to this request will include the token currently held in memcached in the cas field of the header.

 ## Server Commands